nbehzad/CLSL/data/README.md

 ### 1.1 parallel-corpora

-<parallel-corpora> folder includes all parallel subtitle texts.
-In this folder, for each target language, a folder named “en-targetID`` (e.g. en-de) exists to store the two separate files of parallel subtitle texts.
+This folder includes all parallel subtitle texts.
+For each target language, a folder named 'en-targetId' (e.g. en-de) exists to store the two separate files of parallel subtitle texts.
 It means that the lines of two files are equivalent to (translation of) each other.
 The below convention is used in the name of files:
- “targetID-opensubtitle.txt” e.g. for two pair language English-German, two files are available: <de-opensubtitle.txt> and <de-opensubtitle.txt>
+ 'targetId-opensubtitle.txt' e.g. for a pair language English-German, two files are available: <de-opensubtitle.txt> and <de-opensubtitle.txt>

 ### 1.2. source-sentiment-lexicon

-The SentiWordNet lexicon are available in the <source-sentiment-lexicon> folder.
+The SentiWordNet lexicon are available in this folder.
 This file has been downloaded from (http://sentiwordnet.isti.cnr.it/).

 ### 1.3 filtered-vocab

 The folder 'filtered-vocab' includes all term-list of different languages that should be excluded in the indexing phase, e.g. stop-words.
 However, all these terms should be collected in a single text file such that each line is a single term.
-File naming convention is as follows: <targetID-fv.txt> e.g. de-fv.txt for German.
+File naming convention is as follows: <targetId-fv.txt> e.g. de-fv.txt for German.

 ## 2. system-generated-resources

-<system-generated-resources> folder is used to store the resources produced by the system.
-As the indexing phase might be time-consuming, system saves the indexed file and reuses it in the next runs
+This folder is used to store the resources produced by the system.
+As the indexing phase might be time-consuming, system saves the indexed file and reuses it in the next runs.

 ## 3. output